seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="terminology"></a>
 ## 🔠 Terminology

-So things are more clear down the line let's first clarify some terminology.
+So that things are clearer down the line, let's first clarify some terminology.

 ---

 ### Projects/Packages
 - **Package**: any JavaScript/TypeScript project with a `package.json` is a **package**.
-- **Application**: packages mean to be executed.
+- **Application**: packages meant to be executed.
 - **Library**: shared packages to be used by applications or other libraries.

 ---